usysrc/iga/README.md

 # iga
-wave function collapse for love
+texture synthesis algorithm inspired by wave function collapse for love

 ## What
-This is an edited version of hempulis wave function collapse for image generation: http://www.hempuli.com/blogblog/archives/1598
+This is an edited version of image generation algorithm: http://www.hempuli.com/blogblog/archives/1598

 It also includes a main.lua to use in Löve.